paul-serafimescu/paul-serafimescu/README.md

 ## Hi there!
-My name is Paul and I'm a sophomore at the University of California, Los Angeles (UCLA).
+My name is Paul and I'm a sophomore Computer Science & Engineering major at the University of California, Los Angeles (UCLA).

 ### Currently Working On
 ![Editor](https://github-readme-stats.vercel.app/api/pin/?username=PaulSera1&repo=editor)